-This law requires drivers of motor vehicles to keep a minimum distance of one metre (where possible) when passing cyclists.
+Drivers of motor vehicles must keep a minimum distance of one metre (where possible) when passing cyclists.
 For non-compliance, there is a fine of $110.